Mayflower (tugboat)

 Mayflower is a steam tug built in Bristol in 1861 and now preserved by Bristol Museums Galleries & Archives.
 She is based in Bristol Harbour at M Shed (formerly Bristol Industrial Museum).
 She is the oldest Bristol-built ship afloat, and is believed to be the oldest surviving tug in the world.

 Building

-Mayflower was built by GK Stothert & Co, who were connected with the Bath-based engineering company Stothert & Pitt.
-A branch of the family came to Bristol to build railway locomotives (later to become the Avonside Engine Company).
-After 1852, a separate shipbuilding company was established which survived in business until the 1930s.
+Mayflower was built by Stothert & Marten (later G.K.
+Stothert & Co), who were connected with the Bath-based engineering company Stothert & Pitt.
+A branch of the family came to Bristol to build railway locomotives (this later became the Avonside Engine Company).
+The company started building ships in 1844, and by 1852 the shipbuilding part of the company became a separate entity which survived in business until the 1930s.